HXZhao1/GSIM/README.md

 # GSIM
-Demo of the GAN Speech Inpainting Model for Clear Harmonics
+Demo of the GAN Speech Inpainting Model for Clear Harmonics.

 We provide three kinds of samples of the proposed GAN speech inpainting model for clear harmonics, including Samples of 'Time & Frequency missing', 'Random generated holes', and 'Additional attempt in inpainting of singing voice'.